-Website: www.unbc.ca/engineering/ master-engineering-integrated-wood-design
+Website: www.unbc.ca/graduate-engineering

 Wood is the world's most common and sustainable building material.
 Known for its aesthetic beauty, durability, and ease of machinability, wood is becoming the leading building material in a new paradigm of sustainable and healthy building practices.
-Significant renewable wood resources in British Columbia and a wood culture in British Columbia provide a strong impetus for UNBC, the province, and industrial partners to develop a leading education program centred on sustainable healthy building practices using wood.
+Significant renewable wood resources in British Columbia and an international wood culture provide a strong impetus for UNBC, the province, and industrial partners to develop a leading education program centred on sustainable healthy building practices using wood.

-Built to meet the needs of the profession, the Master of Engineering, Integrated Wood Design develops students' skills in understanding wood as a versatile and sustainable building component that can be used in applications far beyond what could be achieved using concrete and steel.
-Students investigate wood at the micro and macro level and explore the science and art of designing and building wood structures.
+In order to meet the needs of the profession, the Master of Engineering, Integrated Wood Design develops students' skills in understanding wood as a versatile and sustainable building component that can be used in applications far beyond what could be achieved using concrete and steel.
+Students investigate wood at the micro and macro levels and explore the science and art of designing and building wood structures.